MicrosoftDocs/azure-dev-docs/articles/ansible/dynamic-inventory-configure.md

 Both VMs belong to the `ungrouped` group, which is a child of the `all` group in the Ansible inventory.

 **Key point**:
 * By default the Azure dynamic inventory plug-in returns globally unique names.
-That's the reason for the extra characters after the VM names.
-You can disable that by adding `plain_host_names: yes` to the dynamic inventory.
+For this reason, the VM names may contain extra characters.
+You can disable that behavior by adding `plain_host_names: yes` to the dynamic inventory.

 ## Find Azure VM hostvars